gerardathletics/SmartEnvironments-PersonalPortfolio/Data/Goal-1/README.md

   * From the created daily weather conditions, it creates descriptive labels.
 Resulting in this [daily labels](https://github.com/gerardathletics/SmartEnvironments-PersonalPortfolio/blob/master/Data/Goal-1/Data/weatherlabels.csv) data set.

 * [Twitter Data Cleaning](https://github.com/gerardathletics/SmartEnvironments-PersonalPortfolio/blob/master/Data/Goal-1/Codes/TWITTER%20CLEANING%20-%20Group%202.ipynb)
-  * Personally, I didn't focus in this dataset but I collaborated in some parts and helped when needed.
+  * Personally, I didn't focus in this dataset, but I collaborated in some parts and helped when needed.
-  * This code contains the preprocessing (cleaning) part of the tweets as well as the sentiment analysis, however, only the first mentioned part applies to this goal.
+  * This code contains the preprocessing (cleaning) part of the tweets as well as the sentiment analysis, however, only the first-mentioned part applies to this goal.
-  * Basically, this code cleans the tweets, it removes innecessary symbols and irrelevant words for our analysis.
-It detects the languages and we only keep the english tweets.
+  * Basically, this code cleans the tweets; it removes unnecessary symbols and irrelevant words for our analysis.
+It detects the languages and we only keep the English tweets.
 It also elaborates a "Tokenization", "Stemmization and "Lemmatization".
   * The last part of the code elaborates the sentiment analysis, but this is for the information part.

 * [Weather and Twitter Merging](https://github.com/gerardathletics/SmartEnvironments-PersonalPortfolio/blob/master/Data/Goal-1/Codes/TWEET-WEATHER%20DATA%20MERGE%20-%20group%202.ipynb)